Bear Market 2022: Where Should I Invest My Money?

 So, if you’re betting on a market recovery — and historically speaking, that has been a good bet — picking up shares of these types of market leaders is typically a good option.
 The tech-heavy NASDAQ market index, which includes stocks like Apple and Microsoft, is already showing signs of a turnaround.
-While the NASDAQ Composite Index is still down over 18% year-to-date as of Aug.
-19, 2022, it has bounced significantly from its June low, when it was down nearly 30%.
+While the NASDAQ Composite Index is still down about 30% year-to-date as of Oct.
+28, 2022, it has bounced about 6.5% from its October low.

 For Wall Street bulls, this is an encouraging sign that the tech-heavy NASDAQ may be leading the markets out of their bear phase.